Retrodad0001/EasyDbMigrator/README.md

 ## 3.0.x (the latest release)
 - add support for .net 8
-- updated all internal packages for stability and security (I do this at least once every month)
+- monthly updates all packages for stability and security

 ## 2.0.x
 - add support for .net 7
-- updated all internal packages for stability and security (I do this at least once every month)

-## 1.4.0
-- updated all internal packages for stability and security (I do this at least once every month)
+- monthly update all packages for stability and security
-- add support for .net 6.0 LTS (exclusive)
-- removed support for .Net 5.0

 # INFO: